takanori-fujiwara/attack-ml4vis/README.md

 About
 -----

-* Source code used to perform adversarial attack examples in **[Adversarial Attacks on Machine Learning-Aided Visualizations](https://arxiv.org/abs/2409.02485)**, Takanori Fujiwara, Kostiantyn Kucher, Junpeng Wang, Rafael M. Martins, Andreas Kerren, and Anders Ynnerman.
+* Source code used to perform adversarial attack examples in **[Adversarial Attacks on Machine Learning-Aided Visualizations](https://doi.org/10.1007/s12650-024-01029-2)**, Takanori Fujiwara, Kostiantyn Kucher, Junpeng Wang, Rafael M. Martins, Andreas Kerren, and Anders Ynnerman.
-Journal of Visualization (forthcoming).
+Journal of Visualization, 204.

 * Links:
   * arXiv link will be provided soon.